dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Parameters**

 `styleDefinition` : defines a `DrawingStyle` object.
-If a property is left blank, it uses the default value.
-The default values are listed below
+The following are all the allowed properties and their default values.
+All of them are optional, if a property is not included in the definition, it uses the default value.

 * lineWidth: `1.0`
 * fillStyle: `rgba(245, 236, 73, 0.3)`